Visitor Tips and Frequently Asked Questions

 What is Elf Town?
 Elf Town is an outdoor attraction featuring several activities, including the snow ball toss, inflatable obstacle course and more!
 Elf Town admission is $3 for unlimited access for the day.

-Do adults need a ticket to ride the train?
+Do adults need a ticket to ride the train or carousel?
 Adults riding with a child who requires assistance, such as children ages 2 and under, ride free with the child’s ticket.
-Tickets are $1 per ride or included (unlimited) with the Gold Pass.
+Tickets are $1 per ride or unlimited with the Gold Pass.

 What is a Gold Pass?
 The $5 Gold Pass wristband, issued at the event, allows unlimited access to Elf Town and train rides for the day.